Arpan20998/Sales-Data-Analysis-using-Python/README.md

 Note: This project assumes all monthly CSV files are located in a folder and are merged using glob.

-📊 Visualizations
-Several graphs and charts were generated to better understand the data:

-Bar plots for monthly and city-wise sales

-Line charts for time-based purchase behavior

-Heatmaps for peak purchase hours

-Histograms and horizontal bar charts for product performance

 🧠 Skills Demonstrated
 Data Cleaning & Preparation